 - Portfolio Customization

-Whether you create the allocation manually or use the Smart Portfolio option will affect how Stash manages your portfolio.
+Creating the allocation manually or using the Smart Portfolio option will affect how Stash manages your portfolio.

 If you choose your investments, you have a lot of freedom, but Stash gives you almost everything you need to run your portfolio.
 This part of your finances does not change on its own.